 Send a medical school update letter.

-Include academic updates, such as first semester grades and information about any recent accomplishments.
+Updating medical school applications, such as sending first semester grades and information about any recent accomplishments.
 You should also express your specific interest in the school to which you are writing.
 Send a medical school update letter and consider a letter of intent.
 Below you will find an example medical school letter of intent.

 Not sure what to write?
 Looking for inspiration: